-Our school aims to provide children with Special Educational Needs and Disabilities with a curriculum that allows for appropriate differentiation.
-This may be by outcome, task, resources, support, interest or ability groupings as appropriate.
+Our school aims to provide children with Special Educational Needs and Disabilities with a resources, support, interest or ability groupings as appropriate.
 Opportunities will be planned for children with SEND to work on their targets for reading, writing, spelling and handwriting within the English session.
 These targets will be reviewed regularly through mentoring meetings and AFA guidance.
 Intervention groups include the use of talk boost, language steps, ECAT, as well as 1:1.